ambaradan/nvim-rockydocs/README.md

 ## Getting Started

-Once installed, explore the various commands and features to discover how *nvim-rockydocs* can enhance your documentation workflow for *Rocky Linux*.
+Once installed, explore the various commands and features to discover how nvim-rockydocs can enhance your documentation workflow for Rocky Linux.
 With nvim-rockydocs, contribute to the [Rocky Linux Documentation Project](https://docs.rockylinux.org/) with ease, and help create high-quality documentation that benefits